ibm-cloud-docs/vpc/lb-adv-traffic-mgmt.md

 The HTTP/2 protocol is not yet supported for back-end pools.
 However, HTTP and HTTPS protocols are supported.
 {: note}

+## Compression (HTTP/HTTPS only)
+{: #compression}

+HTTP/HTTPS compression allows you to compress the data being transmitted to your users using gzip.

+To compress transmitted data with an ALB, the request header must contain `Accept-Encoding: gzip` and its MIME type must be either `text/html`, `text/plain` or `text/xml`.

 ## Enabling proxy protocol
 {: #proxy-protocol-enablement}